Brittany Fella, MA

 Licensed Marriage and Family Therapist (LMFT 92791)

 I have a special interest in working with these family dynamics that have led to overall defiance, discord, and distress.
-I can facilitate conversations between you and your child, and provide additional perspective, to increase understanding in the family.
-In turn, I will support your child in taking risks to communicate feelings.
+I can facilitate conversations between you and your teen, and provide additional perspective, to increase understanding in the family.
+In turn, I will support your teen in taking risks to communicate feelings.
 It is my passion to see families in a more connected place, and I’m excited about the work it takes to get there.
-I will support your child or teen in developing a healthy identity and approach that allows for authenticity, and also integrates those that love them the most.
+I will support your teen in developing a healthy identity and approach that allows for authenticity, and also integrates those that love them the most.

 In addition to individual and family work, I enjoy leading groups.
 As a facilitator, I have the opportunity to observe girls in a social context and to help guide them toward more effective ways of being together and supporting each other.